 - Exercise – Try to exercise every day, or create a weekend workout plan.
 If you can fit even 45 minutes a day into your schedule, you can drastically reduce aches, pains, and risk of obesity.
 Some may have a hard time getting into a gym every day.
 But even a 3 day plan can be effective.

-Our career as drivers presents a unique set of risks.
-But we can take steps to work around them and enjoy a long healthy life with our loved ones!
+A drivers career presents a unique set of risks but we can take steps to work around them and enjoy a long healthy life with our loved ones!